KhazenLab/covid19-testing-scripts/README.md

 python3 main.py l3-generatearcdata \
   ~/Development/gitlab.com/biominers/covid19-testing-data/
 ```

+Note: As of 2020-05-15(?), this step yields a warning `A value is trying to be set on a copy of a slice from a DataFrame` that needs to be fixed.

 After running step 3, we currently need to open all the `ArcGIS/v2/*csv` files manually in excel/libreoffice and resave the csv to drop the `.0` suffixes of decimals.